allancrabelo/Get_Next_Line/README.md

 ## 🧪 Brilliant Tests I Cooked Up

-    ✅ Terminal Maze Game — every line is a command, every command is a door.
+    ✅ Terminal Plato's Cave Game — every line is a command, every command is a door.

-    ✅ FD Chaos — open 5 files and call GNL in random order.
+    ✅ FD Chaos Benchmark — open 3 texts with 100, 100.000 and 1.000.000 caracters and call GNL.

-    ✅ Buffer Torture — BUFFER_SIZE = 1, BUFFER_SIZE = 999999.
-Break it if you can.

-    ✅ Ur-an-onb — GNL vs /dev/urandom: robustness at stratospheric levels.

-    ✅ Differ Power — visual diff against cat + diff, showing mismatches like a hacker boss.
+    ✅ Just a image framed — Yup, I don’t have the image rights.”.

 ## 📝 Repository Structure